Miracle1207/EconGym/document/Fiscal Policy Issues/Q1-Can-consumption-taxes-boost-growth-and-fairness.md

 ### 1.2 Research Questions

-Based on an economic simulation platform, this study investigates whether increasing consumption tax can stimulate economic growth and enhance social equity.
-Specific questions include:
+Using an economic simulation platform, this study examines the effects of increasing consumption tax on growth and fairness, focusing on:

-* Impact of consumption tax on overall socio-economic activities (GDP, social welfare levels).
+* **GDP**​**​ Effects:** Does raising consumption tax promote or hinder long-term economic growth?
-* Impact of consumption tax on income inequality (Gini coefficient).
+* **Social Fairness:** How does higher consumption tax influence social equity, such as reducing inequality or redistributing resources across groups?
-* Impact of increased consumption tax on different income groups (wealth, consumption, household utility).
+* **Household Consumption:** How does consumption tax change household spending behavior, and what are its implications for welfare and living standards?

 ### 1.3 Research Significance